SubjectsSubjects(version: 978)

 C. NOTE ON FINAL EXAM DUE TO DEAN'S MEASURES

-The final oral interview will organise as a talk/conversation based on course topics and reading assignments.
+The final oral interview will be organised as a talk/conversation based on course topics and reading assignments.
 Students can opt for contact or contactless/distance form (eventually, a combination of both) according to a Dean’s Measure 09/2020.
-As we have to include at least one more person to the exam, we encourage you to create a small group of 2 persons (not more).
+As we have to include at least one more person in the exam, we encourage you to create a small group of 2 people (not more).

-In case of a contact form, the students have to follow the rules.
+In the case of a contact form, students must follow the rules.
 The exact dates and times are in SIS.

-In case of a distant form, we will use Zoom or eventually other means of communication agreed in advance via e-mail.
-Using a webcamera will be essential for the talk.
+In case of a distant form, we will use Teams or, eventually, other means of communication agreed in advance via e-mail.
+Using a webcam will be essential for the talk.

-Combination of contact and contactless form is also possible (one student and one teacher sit in Pekarska, and another student/s join/s online).
+A combination of contact and contactless forms is also possible (one student and one teacher sit in Pekarska, and another student or students join online).

 Syllabus